-In 2019, sales were down 2.7%, operating earnings down 23.8% and net earnings down 27.2% relative to 2018.
-After careful review and analysis of stated performance objectives in 2019, the Committee calculated an overall success rate of 70.0% of implemented objectives and a rate of 74.1% inclusive of quantitative goals.
-The CEO's behavioural assessment scored at 92.5%.
+In 2020, sales were down 21.6%, operating earnings down 32.1% and net earnings down 35.2% relative to 2019.
+After careful review and analysis of stated performance objectives in 2020, the Committee calculated an overall success rate of 80.0% of implemented objectives and a rate of 76.0% inclusive of quantitative goals.
+The CEO's behavioural assessment scored at 95.0%.
 Performance and Behaviour are equally weighted in the STAR system.
-Therefore, the CEO's overall performance from the Company's STAR^{6[6]} evaluation system was 83.3%, a fine result.
-CEO compensation decreased by approximately 19.5% in 2019 in large part due to the decline in the profit bonus awarded.
+Therefore, the CEO's overall performance from the Company's STAR6 evaluation system was 85.5%, a fine result.
+CEO compensation decreased by approximately 9.3% in 2020 in large part due to the decline in the profit bonus awarded.
+Executive bonuses are assessed and paid quarterly.
+In the second quarter given the company registered a loss, no bonus was paid.
+Bonus was paid in the other 3 quarters in accordance with results.

 The Company's objectives are structured around three key areas or "legs" (as in the Stepping Stool Program, discussed further in this Circular): 1) Customer; 2) Employee and 3) Financial.
-Key CEO objectives in 2019, supporting the Company objectives, included:7
+Key CEO objectives in 2020, supporting the Company objectives, included:7